SmashedTransistors/Thierry-Rochebois-I/README.md

 - Reverberation
 - Chorus
 - CC control of synthesis parameters
-- Presets through Midi Program Changes ( 15 presets already available on version alpha001).
+- Presets through Midi Program Changes (20 presets available on version alpha003).

+## Transdimensional ?
+_Transdimensional_ is a fancy name for a way to simplify the use of very complicated synthesis algorithm.
+It is a kind of morphing that takes care of navigating through the synthesis parameter hyperspace.
+_Thierry-Rochebois-I_ navigates in a 54 dimension hyperspace.

-## Thierry-Rochebois-I
+## TR-I (Thierry-Rochebois-I)

 Yes, it's my real name.
 It can seem weird to name a synth after myself... but that's an easy way to avoid troubles with trademarks.
 I had many funny names in mind but most of them would have been a cause of conflict